 BioMedical Computing supports basic science and clinical research through a collaboration of resources at the UVA School of Medicine and Health System.
 The resources include a wide range of computational infrastructure and research support in various service formats, as well as education and training in bioinformatics, clinical data analysis, and other related topics.
 Several teams and programs at the School of Medicine and Health System are constantly collaborating to provide the optimal solution for the research needs of faculty, researchers, and students at the University of Virginia.

 BioConnector staff provide basic consultations on data analysis, statistical methods, visualization, data wrangling, and the use of statistical software.
-Examples of questions we can assist you with include:
+They assist with calculating sample size, choosing statiscal models and tests, preparing and analyzing data, optimizing code and workflow techniques, and create exploratory visualizations.

 Learn more at www.bioconnector.virginia.edu/